 How do we move the dialogue along, beyond some companies' tokenistic gestures on IWD, so that it's not business as usual after that date has passed?

 I believe it starts at the top.
 If the Board doesn’t believe that diversity is an important component of the business, then it’s never going to happen, however much it is pushed or discussed in other levels of the business.
 At HashChing, I had the pleasure of working with nine different cultures in a team of 12, learning about people’s religions, national identities and cultures every day.
 It would seem very strange in today’s society to work for a company that lacked diversity.
 Consumers and CX are becoming the key focus in all consumer-facing businesses and the tech firms that have thrived have embraced that view – your business must reflect that customer base and you can only really achieve this through a diverse team behind you.

 How have your approach and values been received at HashChing, in terms of diversity?

 It was just part of our DNA.
 We don’t have a policy as such, it’s just our viewpoint.
 One of the advantages of being a start-up is the clean slate – so many institutions either have a very outdated culture or aren’t driven from the right standpoint from the top.
 I dislike it when I see people treated differently in a hierarchy.
 I treat everyone, regardless of role or age or sexual or political orientation, with the same level of collaboration, engagement and respect.
 I am a firm advocate that you can learn something from everybody.

 Companies value D&I initiatives differently, what advice would you give job seekers in regard of this?

 I would challenge the talent out there to not consider working in businesses that don’t have it as a passion point if it’s part of their own value system.
-Find somewhere that supports your values and is reflective of the community.Posted almost 4 years ago
+Find somewhere that supports your values and is reflective of the community.Posted over 4 years ago